Riley36666/JavaGame/README.md

 # 🎮 JavaGame

 Welcome to **JavaGame**, a small 2D game built entirely in **Java Swing**.
 This was my **first ever programming project**, created to learn the fundamentals of game development, graphics, and user input handling in Java.
+It was made with occasional help from **AI assistance** when I needed guidance. 🤖

 ---